 "When Rosen kidnaps and interrogates an Alpha prisoner, the team wonders how far Rosen will go in seeking revenge for the death of his daughter."

 On this day in 2013 (in the U.S.), Marvel's Agents Of S.H.I.E.L.D. aired "Eye Spy."
-This served as the fourth epside of the program's first season, and here's the plot summary that's provided on IMDB.com:
+Officially, this served as the fourth epside of the program's first season, and here's the plot summary that's provided on IMDB.com:

 "The team tries to track down a former agent who is now stealing valuable information."